jolyonb/olxcleaner/README.md

     * 7: Parse the course for global errors
     * 8: Parse the course for global errors that may be time-consuming to detect
 * `ignore`: A list of error names to ignore
+* `allowed_xblocks`: A list of all allowed xblocks that course olx may contain.

 Returns `EdxCourse`, `ErrorStore`, `url_names` (dictionary `{'url_name': EdxObject}`, or `None` if `steps < 3`)